A distribution-guided Mapper algorithm: Results

 \subsection{3D cat dataset}

 In this experiment, we compare the D-Mapper algorithm with the classic Mapper algorithm on a 3D cat dataset with a more complex topology structure.
 The 3D cat dataset is originally created by \cite{2004Deformation}.
 Figure \ref{result3} (a) shows a visualization of the 3D cat dataset.
 The filter function is the sum of all coordinates.
 The parameters of the classic Mapper are set to $n=9,~p=0.32$; and the parameters of the D-Mapper are set to $n=9,~\alpha = 0.01$.
 The clustering method is DBSCAN with a radius of $0.1$ and a minimum of samples $5$.
-The results and evaluation metrics are shown in Figure \ref{result3} and Table \ref{tab3}.
+The results and evaluation metrics are shown in Figure \ref{result3} (b,c,d) and Table \ref{tab3}.

-The D-Mapper algorithm results higher $SC_{norm}$ scores and the same $TSR$ compares to the classic Mapper algorithm.
-The output graph of the D-Mapper has one more loop than the classic Mapper, which represents the relationship between the ears, face (including jaw) and neck of the cat (yellow, olive green and light green dots in Figure \ref{result3} c-d).
-This example also shows that the D-Mapper could capture subtle features of complex objects better than the classic Mapper due to the flexible intervals and overlap ratios.
+The D-Mapper algorithm results in higher $SC_{norm}$ scores and the same $TSR$ compared to the classic Mapper algorithm. {The output graph of the D-Mapper has one more loop than the classic Mapper, which represents the relationship between the ears, face (including jaw) and neck of the cat (yellow, olive green and light green dots in Figure \ref{result3} c-d).} This example also shows that the D-Mapper could capture subtle features of complex objects better than the classic Mapper due to the flexible intervals and overlapping ratios.